JKaram/dice_core/README.md

 The library returns a DiceError enum on failure, covering:

-* InvalidFormat: Malformed strings or trailing garbage.
+* `InvalidFormat`: Malformed strings or trailing garbage.
-* InvalidQuantity: Zero or negative dice count.
+* `InvalidQuantity`: Zero or negative dice count.
-* InvalidDieSize: Zero or negative die sides.
+* `InvalidDieSize`: Zero or negative die sides.
-* QuantityLimitExceeded: Requesting more than 1000 dice.
+* `QuantityLimitExceeded`: Requesting more than 1000 dice.